 |"Reducing the deficit" is a meaningless soundbite.
 If the DEFICIT is any amount more than ZERO, we have to borrow more and the DEBT grows.|

 Each year since 1969, Congress has spent more money than its income.
 The Treasury Department has to borrow money to meet Congress's appropriations.
 Here is a direct link to the Congressional Budget Office web site's deficit analysis.
-We have to pay interest* on that huge, growing debt; and it cuts into our budget big time.
+We have to pay interest* on that huge, growing debt; and it dramatically cuts into our budget.

 [NDAC comment: Governments can't DO ANYTHING, or GIVE ANYTHING, unless taxpayers pay for it.]